StarkFiStarkFi

 Staking8list_validators, list_pools, get_staking_info, get_stake_status, stake_tokens, unstake_tokens, claim_rewards, compound_rewards

-Lending7list_lending_pools, get_lending_position, supply_assets, withdraw_assets, borrow_assets, repay_debt, close_position
+Lending10list_lending_pools, get_lending_position, supply_assets, withdraw_assets, borrow_assets, repay_debt, close_position, monitor_lending_position, auto_rebalance_lending, lending_quote_health

 How It Works